Taylor Swift announces release of ‘Speak Now (Taylor’s Version)’ during concert in Nashville

-(WANE) – Taylor Swift is planning to drop her latest re-recorded album — “Speak Now (Taylor’s Version” — over the summer.
+(WANE) – Taylor Swift plans to drop her latest re-recorded album — “Speak Now (Taylor’s Version” — over the summer.

 The “Anti-Hero” singer made the announcement during her “Eras Tour” concert in Nashville on Friday night.